Can You Eat Microgreen Roots? Here's Why We Don't

 Sprouts: Water-Based Growing

-Sprouts (aka Sprouting) are grown entirely in water, usually in jars or specialized sprouting trays with constant rinsing and draining multiple times daily.
-Because of this continuous water contact and rinsing routine, the entire plant—including roots—stays relatively clean throughout the growing process.
+Sprouts (also called sprouting) are grown entirely in water, usually in jars or specialized sprouting trays with constant rinsing and draining multiple times daily.
+Because of this continuous water contact and rinsing routine, the entire plant (including roots) stays relatively clean throughout the growing process.

 The constant rinsing serves a dual purpose: it provides moisture for growth and helps wash away potential debris.
-This is why the entire organism including the seed, root, and shoot is consumed when eating sprouts Food Poisoning News.
+This is why the entire organism including the seed, root, and shoot is consumed when eating sprouts.

 Microgreens: Medium-Based Growing